 Before you can enter the United States under the H-1B classification and begin work, you may need to register with U.S. Citizenship and Immigration Services (USCIS) and be selected to apply.

-Because there is a lot of demand for this visa, there is a cap on the number of visas that can be issued each year.
-Currently, the cap is at 65,000 visas per fiscal year.
-If you have a master’s degree from a U.S. institution, then you’re in luck: there are an extra 20,000 visas available for those who have a master’s degree or higher.
-If the employer who is sponsoring you is an institution of higher education, a nonprofit organization connected to an institute of higher education, or a government research organization, then the visa cap does not apply.
+Because there is a lot of demand for this visa, there is a limited number of visas that can be issued each year.
+In 2023, the cap is at 65,000 visas per fiscal year.
+However, if you have a master’s degree from a U.S. institution, you’re in luck: there are an extra 20,000 visas available for those who have a master’s degree or higher.
+If the employer sponsoring you is an institution of higher education, a nonprofit organization connected to an institute of higher education, or a government research organization, then the visa cap does not apply.

 The registration period only runs for 14 days each year.
 If you don’t register but your occupation is not exempt from the cap, you will not be able to apply for the H-1B visa.

 Once you have registered, you will be able to see your status in your USCIS account.
 If an attorney or a representative has filed for you, they will be able to see your status in their account.